 With a new project at hand, resources, technical expertise, skills, and experience might be inadequate.
 Not every project manager can fill the role to fill the gap and hiring more team members, again would be too costly.

 Whereas when outsourcing marketing is tapped, each phase of the entire software development process will be handled with optimum efficiency and results.
 Again, also allows the freedom to scale up or down depending on the current needs.

 Challenges You Might Face With Outsourcing

 There are always two sides to the coin.
-While software outsourcing is generally designed to simplify the business process and take care of the complex elements in between, it also comes with some challenges.
+While software outsourcing is generally designed to simplify the physical and online business process and take care of the complex elements in between, it also comes with some challenges.
 They might not be super daunting, but they are worthy to know about before deciding to tap into the outsourcing market.

 A. Poor Communication